All-optical programming of polarization singularities in a photonic-crystal laser: Abstract

 \section{Abstract}

-Singular optics has emerged as an important research area with diverse applications, yet controlling optical singularities in nanophotonic emitters is typically limited by fixed subwavelength geometries and diffraction-limited control.
-Here, we circumvent this limitation and demonstrate an all-optical mechanism for reconfiguring far-field singularities in a photonic crystal laser.
-The underlying principle involves optical pumping, which creates a mesoscopic potential landscape whose spatial variations are slow compared to the lattice period.
-Such a potential localizes a Bloch band into trapped states whose envelope functions, and thus far-field singularity textures, are defined by the pump geometry.
-Using a honeycomb PhC that supports a symmetry-protected bound state in the continuum, we achieve room-temperature telecom-band lasing with real-space polarisation singularities that are reconfigurable in both number and position, while the intrinsic momentum-space singularity at the $\Gamma$-point is preserved.
-The experimental observations align quantitatively with an analytical framework that combines the Bloch mode of the structure and envelope function theory, establishing envelope engineering as a versatile route to programmable singular-light emission in active photonic lattices.
+Singular optics has emerged as an important research area with diverse applications, yet controlling optical singularities in nanophotonic emitters remains largely constrained by the fixed subwavelength geometry of optical resonators.
+Here, we circumvent this limitation and demonstrate all-optical programming of real-space polarization singularities in a photonic-crystal laser, while preserving a momentum-space vortex inherited from a symmetry-protected bound state in the continuum.
+The principle is to use a shaped optical pump to create a smooth mesoscopic potential, whose spatial variations are slow compared with the lattice period.
+This potential localizes a negative-mass Bloch band into trapped lasing states whose envelope functions, and therefore far-field singularity textures, are defined by the pump geometry.
+Using a honeycomb photonic crystal supporting a symmetry-protected bound state in the continuum, we achieve room-temperature telecom-band lasing with real-space polarization singularities pinned to the critical points of the envelope function, where its gradient vanishes, and reconfigurable in number and position by pump shaping, while the intrinsic momentum-space singularity at the $\Gamma$ point remains fixed.
+The experimental observations agree quantitatively with an analytical framework combining the Bloch mode of the photonic crystal with envelope-function theory, establishing optical envelope engineering as a route to programmable structured emission from active photonic lattices.